jhustata/book/_sources/fff.md

 ```

-In the above example we have replaced the return values, `r()`, with a formatted local macro.
+In the above example we have replaced the return values, `r()`, with three new macros: `p50`, `p25`, and `p75`.
+The content of these macros is essentially a format of display (`%5.1f`).
+We immediately witness the effect of these macros on the output.
+Let's delve a little more into the aesthetics of the output:
-Of course we can further improve on the aesthetics in this case:

 ```stata